jrmhx/GopherIndexer/README.md

 gradle run
 ```

-This will connect to the default Gopher server `comp3310.ddns.net:70`, and index the files on it.
+This will connect to the default Gopher server `comp3310.ddns.net:70` with default indexing depth `1024`, and index the files on it.
 The application will then print the indexed files and statistics to the console.

 You can also save the output to a file by running the following command: